angt/installama.sh/README.md

 ---
+⚠️ This is still a PoC.
 If it doesn't work on your system, please [create an issue](https://github.com/angt/installama.sh/issues/new).